LPHTony/ENGG1340Marker.sh/README.md

 # ENGG1340Tester.sh

-A simple shell script for marking the sample test cases of the ENGG1340 assignments.
+A simple shell script for testing the sample test cases of the ENGG1340 assignments.

 This script will keep updating according to the future unannounced assignment or anything I would like to try later. (e.g. support of makefile)